PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 | `SaveNewObject(Obj)` | Saves a new object to the underlying persistence layer. | `SaveNewObject(Obj)` |
 | `UpdateObject(Obj)` | Updaes an object in the underlying persistence layer. | `UpdateObject(Obj)` |

-#### Statistics-related functions
+#### Statistics-related functions (Waher.Script.Statistics)

-The following functions are available in the [Waher.Script.Statistics](../Waher.Script.Statistics) library.
+The following functions are available in the `Waher.Script.Statistics` library.

 | Function | Description | Example |
 |----------|-------------|---------|